 Once the period of allegations has concluded and the parties have submitted their briefs, the Judge will issue the resolution, which may be challenged at a Court of Appeal.
-The resolution of such appeal can also be challenged through a so-called "Amparo" lawsuit, which will be resolved by a Collegiate Federal Court.
+The resolution of such appeal can also be challenged through an Amparo lawsuit, which will be resolved by a Collegiate Federal Court.

 The length of a civil proceeding in Mexico depends on the complexity of the matter and the volume of material that composes the dispute, e.g. the evidence offered by the parties.
-Additionally, in Mexico any provisional or incidental decisions issued by the Judge can be appealled.
+Additionally, in Mexico, any provisional or incidental decisions issued by the Judge can be appealed.

 Therefore, it can take from one to three years to obtain a resolution at the first stage of a traditional civil procedure.
-However, considering the fact that a first instance resolution can be challenged at a Court of Appeal, and at a Circuit Court at the last instance, the whole procedure may take a minimum of two-anda-half years, or up to four to six years in normal cases.
+However, since a first instance resolution can be challenged at a Court of Appeal, and at a Circuit Court at the last instance, the whole procedure may take a minimum of two and a half years, or up to four or six years in normal cases.
 Very complex cases may take more than a decade.